Stephen Hill (Australian footballer): AFL career

 Hill was drafted with 's first pick, the third overall, in the 2008 AFL draft.
 He made his debut during Round 1 of the 2009 AFL season against the Western Bulldogs, kicking a goal with his first kick in AFL football, courtesy of a 50-metre penalty.
 Hill had some quiet games before playing his best game in the round 6 Western Derby against the Eagles.
 Hill gathered 21 possessions, 2 goals and a game high 7 inside 50s in Fremantle's come from behind win, which saw him earn the AFL Rising Star nomination for round 6.
 In the same game he also polled the 3 Brownlow votes as best on ground.

 Hill improved dramatically over his career at Fremantle, an example being his ability to think quickly and efficiently during games, attributed by his often surges of fast speed when possessing the ball.
-Hill retired from AFL in August 2021 after an injury plagued season.
+Hill retired from AFL in August 2021 after several consecutive injury plagued seasons.